vict0ry/Angular-5-Multistep-Wizard/README.md

 </app-wizzard>
 ```
 ## Using:
-if you would like to use form as component :
+if you would like to use component as a form :
 1) create formGroup: FormGroup in your component,
 2) use #formComponent reference in your form. (check example above)